 - Do not have a teaching license when applying to teach in the program

 HOW TO APPLY

-Because it is an opportunity unlike any other available to high school and college students, the Breakthrough teaching fellowship is competitive, and the application process is very rigorous.
-It is modeled after the fellowship experience itself, and it places teachers in several circumstances they will encounter during the summer.
+Because it is an opportunity unlike any other available to high school and college students, the Breakthrough Teaching Fellowship is competitive, and the application process is rigorous.
+It is modeled after the fellowship experience itself, and it places teachers in circumstances they will encounter during the summer.
 To do well, a candidate must present themselves effectively in multiple settings.

 Step 1: Do The Research

-The first step in applying for the Breakthrough teaching fellowship this summer is learning everything you possibly can about it.
+The first step in applying for the Breakthrough Teaching Fellowship this summer is to learn everything you possibly can about it.
 Please do the following before beginning an application: